 The Transforming Clinical Practice Initiative is designed to help clinicians achieve large-scale health transformation.
-The initiative is designed to support 150,000 clinician practices over the next four years in sharing, adapting and further developing their comprehensive quality improvement strategies.
+The initiative is designed to support more than 140,000 clinician practices over the next four years in sharing, adapting and further developing their comprehensive quality improvement strategies.
 The initiative is one part of a strategy advanced by the Affordable Care Act to strengthen the quality of patient care and spend health care dollars more wisely.
 It aligns with the criteria for innovative models set forth in the Affordable Care Act:

 - Promoting broad payment and practice reform in primary care and specialty care,